 For those of you that like a clear, decent flow of water...

-...throughout the rest of the week.
-I've caught summer steelhead fishing up here this time of year.
-They'll have a red stripe but they retain some glimmer, unlike "dark" Winter Steelhead.
+I've caught Sea-Run Cutthroat and summer steelhead fishing up here this time of year.
+Little Nestucca Summer Steelhead will have a red stripe but they retain some glimmer, unlike "dark" Winter Steelhead.

-...expect to do a lot of roll casting.
 Don't just swing your fly... strip it in as well.
 Do both.
 This way you can cover more water efficiently.
-Slow it down since water temps are chilly.
+Slow it down (mostly) since water temps are chilly.
+Swinging flies for Winter Steelhead is fun but it helps to fish areas where this will not work as well.

 If streamer fishing is your thing... you can cover a bunch of water like...

-...fishing hardware on the Little Nestucca (this can be a ton of fun).
-This is productive when the water is cold/cool and clear (now).
+Using this productive technique while fishing the Little Nestucca can be a ton of fun.
+This works great when the water is cold/cool and clear.
 Slow it down.
 However...
-Coho don't seem to mind a faster retrieve.
+Silver Salmon (Coho) don't seem to mind a faster retrieve.
+Furthermore...

 Nothing like covering a bunch of water while staying warm by hiking!